-Painful breastfeeding is the reality lots of new Mums.
+Painful breastfeeding is the reality for many new mums.
 I found breastfeeding absolute toe-curling, wincing agony.
 Actually with Toddler H, every time she tried to path I was in tears.
 I had been adamant I wanted to try to breastfeed before Toddler H was born, to the extent I didn’t take a bottle or buy any formula before her birth, I was thrown completely by its reality.
 It was absolutely agony I cried and cried.
 I cried every time she attempted to latch.
 Not only that but as H was tongue tied, something we didn’t know for a few days, it didn’t get better for a couple of weeks until after it was fixed.
 My husband begged me to stop breastfeeding, he held my hand and hugged me as H tried to latch.
 I can’t describe the pain.
 I just remember if felt like she was biting my nipples off, or maybe cutting them off.
 I also can’t describe how horrified and confused I was at seeing my nipples black, blood pouring out and them chapped and hard.
 There was milk there too.
 The midwife was horrified when she saw them.

 I didn’t know any different, I didn’t know this wasn’t just how breastfeeding is.
 I hadn’t read anything about how hard and painful breastfeeding was.
 Our NCT classes didn’t mention it.
 Yes, for a few days perhaps but not weeks.
 I kept going because we kept being told we’d have a phone call that night to have H’s tongue-tie fixed.
 I wanted to see if that helped before I stopped breastfeeding.
 It did.
 But if I’d had another child already I’d have given up, I’d have got it fixed privately, I would not have had the time to sit for hours on end trying to feed a new hungry baby.
 We did top up feed using a bottle as well as H lost too much weight.
 We also continued to bottle feed after her tongue tie was fixed.
 I just wanted to experience this lovely breastfeeding experience we’re told exists, the natural experience that I’d almost had in those first couple of feeds before my nipples were massacred.